Quantifiers on languages and codensity monads

 A fundamental tool in studying the connection between algebra and logic in this setting is the availability of constructions on monoids which mirror the action of quantifiers.
 That is, given the syntactic monoid for a language with a free variable one wants to construct a monoid which recognises the quantified language.
 Constructions of this type abound, and are all versions of semidirect products, with the block product playing a central r\^ole as it allows one to construct recognisers for many different quantifiers \cite{TeTh07}.

 The present article is an expanded and improved version of the publication \cite{GPR2017}, where the main results were first announced.
-Its purpose is to expand these techniques and provide the algebraic characterisation of adding one layer of various kinds of quantifiers, beyond the regular setting.
-A first step was our previous paper~\cite{GehrkePR16}, where a) we introduce a topological notion of recogniser, that will be motivated in the next subsection, and b) we give a notion of unary Sch\"utzenberger product that corresponds, on the recogniser side, to the existential quantifier for arbitrary languages of words.
+Its purpose is to expand the techniques available for monoids and provide the topo-algebraic characterisation of adding one layer of various kinds of quantifiers, beyond the regular setting.
+A first step was made in~\cite{GehrkePR16}, where a) we introduced a topological notion of recogniser, that will be motivated in the next subsection, and b) we gave a notion of unary Sch\"utzenberger product that corresponds, on the recogniser side, to adding one layer of the existential quantifier for arbitrary languages of words.

 In Section~\ref{subsec:intro-dual} we provide a gentle introduction and motivate the duality-theoretic approach to language recognition.
 In Section~\ref{subsec:intro-cod} we present \kl{codensity monads}, our tool of choice for systematically obtaining the relevant topological constructions, and we briefly discuss related work.
-Finally in Section~\ref{subsec:intro-cont} we present the main contributions of this paper and provide an overview of the remainder of the paper.
+Finally, in Section~\ref{subsec:intro-cont} we present the main contributions of this paper and provide an overview of the remainder of the paper.